hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 "Confraternity members pooled their funds to finance the pilgrimage, and therefore the pilgrims were not a burden on communities along the route but fueled the regional economy" (ibid, 16).
 She argues that this is an important distinguishing difference in pilgrimage, and why the authorities supported Ōyama.

 %%"Long pilgrimages or impoverished travelers run counter to orderly ideals of bakufu while pilgrimages like Ōyama reinforced social structures" (ibid, PAGE)%%

 The bakufu's reaction to the Ōyama pilgrimage provides insight into their
 ##### Matsudaira (Aichi) and Kyogoku (Shikoku) families ( #Thal_2005)
 *North region of Shikoku*

-"The priests of Konpira, like priests of other wouldbe pilgrimage siges, simultaneously devoloped the attractions of both the god and the town to boost the economic viability of the sacred domain" (3)
+"The priests of Konpira, like priests of other would be pilgrimage sites, simultaneously developed the attractions of both the god and the town to boost the economic viability of the sacred domain" (3)
 "Thus, from early on, Konpira's development as an attractive site of worship proceeded in tandem with the popularity of its markets and entertainments.
 In the phenomenon common to pilgrimates sites in Japan and around the world, Mt.
 Zozu and its gods grew amid a bustling pilgrimage economy of entertainments and commerce: performances, prostitution, and gambling proved as integral to the growth of the sites as amulets and worship (3)"
 "The priests of Konkoin catered to such demand for entertainment in order to raise both the income and the status of the sacred domain" (5) Thal mentions the lavish festivals and parades, The support of Konpira offered social benefits as well.
 Thal describes how the supporting domain families, Matsudaira and Kyogoku, mutually benefited all parties, "weaving the sacred domain of Konpira [...] into an expanding network of personal, economic, and ritual relationships"